DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ```
 ---

-* Long running code also effect event loops events for example while executing this code if you click immidately click it will not print because while loop is executing that time.
+* Long running code also effect event loops events for example while executing this code if you click immediately click it will not print because while loop is executing that time.

 ---
 ## 📘 Types and Javascript